Can you really get paid to walk with StepBet?

 However, if you join a “non-member” game, StepBet would still take the 15% cut.
 For you to receive the full amount, you’d have to join “members only” game.

 If I was in a “members only” game, my winning portion would have been $17.32 instead of $9.35.

-But don’t think you’d be able to make that kind of money with “members only” games because I feel the paid members are more hardcore and most likely will not drop out.
+But don’t think you’d be able to make that kind of money with “members only” games because I feel the paid members are more hardcore and most likely would finish their games.